-This Supported Transition to Practice Program consists of a number of professional development learning activities and resources which aims to mitigate transition shock and build the nursing workforce capacity to provide high quality clinical care to support the health and wellbeing of Australian communities.
+This short course: Supported Transition to Practice Program will provide nurses with professional development learning activities and resources which aim to mitigate transition shock and build the nursing workforce's capacity to provide high-quality clinical care to support the health and well-being of Australian communities.

 What do I get

-- Access to over 150+ hours of learning and resources specifically for nurses new to primary health care.
-Inclusive of:
+- Access to over 50+ hours of learning and resources specifically for nurses new to primary health care

-- Small group learning and education sessions to assist with translating theory into practice
+- Access to experienced nurse mentors via small group learning and education sessions to assist with translating theory into practice

-- Self-assessment to rank and benchmark your knowledge, skills and confidence and identify learning goals to assist in the development of a professional development action plan for the 12 month program
+- Self-assessments to rank and benchmark your knowledge, skills and confidence and identify learning goals to assist in the development of a professional development action plan for the program

-- Nurse support inclusive of access to an community of practice with other program nurses to share knowledge, experiences and ideas
+- Nurse support inclusive of access to a community of practice with other program nurses to share knowledge, experiences and ideas

 - Certificate of completion at program end